roy-ch/Dual-Data-Alignment/README.md

 ## 📦 Training data

-The training dataset has been released on [modelscope](https://modelscope.cn/datasets/roych1997/Dual_Data_Alignment/files).
+The training dataset has been released on [ModelScope](https://www.modelscope.cn/datasets/JunweiXi/DDA-Training-Set) and [HuggingFace](https://huggingface.co/datasets/Junwei-Xi/DDA-Training-Set).

 ---